HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 **For these reasons, I feel I am entitled to, and qualified to, express the following opinions.

-xxx For these 2 difficult years, I have been on, what has become, a "Mission" to eliminate, what any sane, and knowledgeable aviation executive, government official, and, any competent and conscientious pilot, is fully aware of, is a critical airline safety issue, which has substantially compromised the previously very high airline safety standards regarding extended over-ocean air travel, and, which is perpetuated on the innocent flying public by profit-obsessed airline excecutives, thru their powerful lobby, who have convinced the US FAA & NTSB and other international aviation regulatory agencies to allow this profit motivated and obviously dangerous reduction of over-ocean airline safety standards.
+xxx Because of these safety concerns, AIRLINE SAFETY is now on, what has become, a "Mission" to eliminate what any sane and knowledgeable aviation executive, government official, and, any competent and conscientious pilot, is fully aware of, is a critical airline safety issue, specifically, the switch from 4-engine airliners to airliners having only 2 engines, on long-haul over ocean air routes, which has substantially compromised and lowered the previously very high airline safety standards regarding extended over-ocean air travel, and, which is perpetuated on the innocent flying public by profit-obsessed airline excecutives, thru their powerful lobby, who have "convinced" the US FAA & NTSB and other international aviation regulatory agencies, to ignore the indisputable safety issues, described in this report, and, to continue to allow this profit motivated and obviously dangerous reduction of over-ocean airline safety standards.

 ***I have no personal animosity toward any company, company executive, politician, nor, government agency, nor, am I seeking any personal financial gain from this endeavour.